BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Might, Will or Fate (your choice) that has previously been spent in that game (or campaign).*]

-[*Deadeye EJ33 — While a slingshot is far from being a deadly weapon, Ori has an uncanny ability to strike his target with pinpoint accuracy.*]
+[*Deadeye EJ33 â€” While a slingshot is far from being a deadly weapon, Ori has an uncanny ability to strike his target with pinpoint accuracy.*]